wp-plugins/ical-events/readme.txt

 * `use_location` (optional): Whether or not to use the event location in the output.
 If false, only the summary is used.
 Default: `true`.
 * `before_location` (optional): HTML or text to display before each event's location.
 Default: `` (`.
 * `after_location` (optional): HTML or text to display after each event's location.
 Default: `)`.
+* `use_url` (optional): Whether or not to use the event URL in the output.
+If true, the event URL is made into a link around the event summary.
+Default: `true`.
 * `echo` (optional): Whether or not to directly display the events.
 Default: `true`.

 For example, if you want to hide the description and location, you could use something like the following: